joelalgee/charityml/README.md

 ## Instructions

-Save the files and data into the same folder, and use Jupyter Notebook to open finding_donors.ipynb.
+Save the files into the same folder, and use Jupyter Notebook to open finding_donors.ipynb.

 ## Files